Formatting Dates in Excel 2010

 Use the Format Cells dialog box to change the way a date appears in the worksheet.
 You also can use the Number Format drop-down list in the Number group on the Home tab to apply the Short Date, Long Date, or Time format to cell data.

 Depending on what you type, Excel probably displays the date in a different format.

 The Format Cells dialog box appears.
-You can also open this dialog box by press Ctrl+1.
+You can also open this dialog box by pressing Ctrl+1.

 3Click Date in the Category list.

-The right side of the screen displays a variety of different date formats.
+The right side of the dialog box displays a variety of different date formats.

 4Select a format for the selected cells.

 Scroll down in the Type list to see other date formats, such as those that include the time along with the date.